Bennett-Wendorf/Deskity/README.md

 ### Installation

-1. Get a free API Key for weather data at [openweathermap.org/api](https://openweathermap.org/api).
-    * Add this key in `integrations/WeatherIntegrations/WeatherWidget.py`
-      ```python
-      api_key = "<Your Key Here>"
-      ```
-    * You can also try to use my API key that is already there, but that may lead to throttling issues over time with OpenWeatherMap's free API.
-It is preferable to get your own key.
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/Bennett-Wendorf/Kivy-Raspi-Desktop-App.git
    ```
-3. Install dependencies
+2. Install dependencies
     * Use pipenv to install the requirements in a virtual environment
       ```sh
       pipenv install